 Lightning Spider

 Lightning Spider, an eCrime threat actor active since at least November 2019, specializes in financially motivated cyber activities.
 Operating within a Malware-as-a-Service (MaaS) or Pay-Per-Install (PPI) model, they utilize tools such as the Apolog loader and Satacom downloader to build and operate a botnet of compromised systems.
-Their scalable infrastructure delivers malware payloads for financial gain, making Lightning Spider a significant enabler of downstream cyber threats.
+Their scalable infrastructure delivers malware payloads for financial gain, making Lightning Spider a significant enabler of downstream cyber threat.

 Lightning Spider